 But I knew these sorts of things would happen when I decided to write a blog about my sexuality and relationships and told my friends all about it.
 And while it hurts to hear the sting in his voice when Ramiro tells me about a discovery he’s made, I am glad that it comes up.
 It’s cathartic, and helps me overcome my previous failings, allows me to continue working on myself as a person.

-Though I appreciate the emails and comments that offer praise for my honesty, I think it’s important to note that it is just as much a battle for me as the next person when there is a fear of possible shame.
+Though I appreciate the emails and comments that offer praise for my honesty, I think it’s important to note that it is just as much a battle for me as the next person when there is a fear of possible shame or rejection.
 In the end, however, I’m not ashamed of who I am and should thus act accordingly.